 It’s pizza for breakfast time with these easy homemade pizzas!
 Fresh spring asparagus, peas gruyere cheese, and a baked egg make this pizza recipe hearty and filling.
-Top individual mini pizzas with crispy fresh arugula for crunch and flavor.
 Vegetarian.

 (I mean, if we’re being honest, it’s not like removing the eggs would really deter me from eating this for breakfast.
 Buuuuuut whatever).

-- Divide dough into four pieces and flatten each into a ⅓" thick round on a large sheet pan.
-You may need to use two pans.
-If you don’t want to do personal pizzas, just shape the dough into one regular-sized pizza on a pizza pan.
+- Divide dough into four pieces and roll or stretch each into a 1/3″ thick round.
+(If you don’t want to do personal pizzas, just shape the dough into one regular-sized pizza).

-- Spread pesto across pizza dough and top with shredded gruyere.
+- Spread pesto across each piece of pizza dough and top with shredded gruyere.
 If you’re doing personal pizzas, divide the ingredients evenly between each pizza.

 - Remove pizza from oven, top with a handful of fresh arugula, and serve immediately.

 If you don’t want to bake the egg on top of the pizza, you can fry the eggs separately and place them on top of the finished pizza when it comes out of the oven.